 1. Sign up to UpCloud

-If you have not already signed up to UpCloud, you should begin here to get started.
+If you have not already registered to UpCloud, you should begin by getting signed up.
 The link opens in a new window – we will wait here for you!

 2. Configure UpCloud API access

-To allow API access to your UpCloud account, it first needs to be enabled in the account permission by visiting My Account -> User accounts in the UpCloud Control Panel.
+To allow API access to your UpCloud account, you first need to enable the API permission by visiting My Account -> User accounts in your UpCloud Control Panel.
 We recommend you to set up a sub-account specifically for API usage with its own username and password, as it allows you to assign specific permissions for increased security.